-CST EM STUDIO™ (CST EMS) can be used for the simulation of actuators such as a magnetic injection valve as shown in figure 1.
+CST EM STUDIO® (CST EMS) can be used for the simulation of actuators such as a magnetic injection valve as shown in figure 1.
 This device was entirely constructed using the powerful user interface in CST EMS.
 The coil was created by defining a cross-section and sweep path to form a solenoidal shape.
-Alternatively, more complex devices may be imported using the comprehensive CAD Import facilities in the CST DESIGN ENVIRONMENT™.
+Alternatively, more complex devices may be imported using the comprehensive CAD Import facilities in the CST design environment.
 Of interest is the flux density distribution in the device as well as derived quantities such as the force on the valve armature as a function of coil current and armature-housing gap.
-The non-linear magnetostatic solver is applied to the simulation of the valve, utilising either a hexahedral or tetrahedral mesh.
-In this particular case, the hexahedral mesh is an excellent choice since it not only provides equally accurate results but also allows the consistent control of the mesh at critical parts of the geometry, such as the air gaps, during the parameterisation process....
+The non-linear magnetostatic solver is applied to the simulation of the valve, utilizing either a hexahedral or tetrahedral mesh.
+In this particular case, the hexahedral mesh is an excellent choice since it not only provides equally accurate results but also allows the consistent control of the mesh at critical parts of the geometry, such as the air gaps, during the parameterization process....

 Figure 2 shows a more detailed breakdown of the geometry of the magnetic injection valve along with the magnetic materials taken for the simulation.
 The model was created using polygons which have been rotationally swept over 360 degrees and the coil (shown only in figure 1) was constructed using the coil tool in CST EMS.
 Appropriate symmetry conditions have been applied to reduce the simulation volume by a quarter.
 A parameter sweep is set up to sweep the current Ampere Turns in the coils in order to obtain the armature force versus gap characteristic as a function of coil Ampere-Turns.

-For the correct modelling of this device, the non-linear magnetic characteristics of the materials should be taken into account.
-The BH curves for each material were taken from actual material measurements.
+For the correct modeling of this device, the non-linear magnetic characteristics of the materials should be taken into account.
+The flux density-field strength (B-H) curves for each material were taken from actual material measurements.

 Figure 3 shows the absolute flux density in the valve for the case where the air gap is 0.3 mm.
 Other quantities automatically available include the H-Field and the permeability distribution.
 Further secondary quantities such as system energy and force are also delivered by the solver.
 Post-processing templates can also be defined to obtain other user-defined secondary quantities.

-This article has demonstrated the modelling and parameterisation of a magnetic valve using CST EMS and its parameterisation facilities.
+This article has demonstrated the modeling and parameterization of a magnetic valve using CST EMS and its parameterization facilities.
 This model was entirely created using the user interface of CST EMS.
-More complex geometries can be imported and parameterised using the modification and parameterised facilities.
+More complex geometries can be imported and parameterized using the modification and parameterized facilities.
 The force can be derived effortlessly for a range of parameters to allow the engineer to investigate the effect of the model geometry and excitation on the behavior of the device.